-- a.
+- i.
+Wetland walkover structures shall be limited to one (1) per lot of record. - j.
+See standards in § 1.3.1(B) of this Part Filling, removing, or grading of shoreline features, as applicable. - k.
+Structures shall be adequately designed and anchored to resist displacement by storm surge and wind. - R. Submerged aquatic vegetation and aquatic habitats of particular concern (formerly § 300.18) - 1.
+Policies - a.
 The Council's goal is to preserve, protect and where possible, restore SAV habitat.
-In cases where the Council determines that SAV may be altered or grants a special exception to a prohibition listed in § 1.3.1(R)(4) of this Part, the Council shall require the mitigation of all impacts to SAV.
+In cases where the Council determines that SAV may be altered or grants a special exception to a prohibition listed in § 1.3.1(R)(2) of this Part, the Council shall require the mitigation of all impacts to SAV.
 Such activities requiring mitigation include, but are not limited to, marina expansions, dredging, filling in tidal waters, construction of commercial docks and/or structures and any other activity determined by CRMC that has not significantly or appropriately avoided impacts to SAV.
 Permanently lost or significantly altered SAV shall be replaced through the restoration of an historical SAV habitat or the creation of a new SAV habitat at a site approved by the Council.
 The ratio of restoration to loss shall be 2:1. - b.
-Activities under CRMC jurisdiction, including residential, commercial, industrial, and public recreational structures (§ 1.3.1(A) of this Part), recreational boating facilities (§ 1.3.1(D) of this Part, sewage treatment and stormwater (§ 1.3.1(F) of this Part), dredging and dredged materials disposal (§ 1.3.1(I) of this Part, filling in tidal waters (§ 1.3.1(J) of this Part, aquaculture (§ 1.3.1(K) of this Part, and activities undertaken in accordance with municipal harbor regulations (§ 1.3.1(O) of this Part, shall avoid and minimize impacts to SAV habitat. - c.
-The Council supports cooperative efforts to determine the current status and identify trends in the health and abundance of SAV species in Rhode Island using the best information as it becomes available. - d.
-The Council shall assess the potential impacts to SAV and its habitat from proposed activities on a case-by-case basis.
-Such
+Activities under CRMC jurisdiction, including residential, commercial, industrial, and public recreational structures (§ 1.3.1(A) of this Part), recreational boating facilities (§ 1.3.1(D) of this Part), sewage treatment and stormwater (§ 1.3.1(F) of this Part), dredging and dredged materials disposal (§ 1.3.1(I) of this Part), filling in tidal waters (§ 1.3.1(J) of this Part), aquaculture (§ 1.3.1(K) of this Part), and activities undertaken in accordance with municipal harbor regulations (§ 1.3.1(O) of this Part), shall avoid and minimize impacts to SAV habitat. - c.
+The Council supports cooperative efforts to determine the current status and identify trends in the health and abundance of SAV species in Rhode Island using the best information as it becomes available. - Deep water habitats include subtidal waters bordering the immediate shoreline where a depth of three (3) or more meters is typically achieved within 100 to 200 feet seaward of the MLW mark.
+In these areas, eelgrass is typically limited to the shoreline fringe.
+This environmental setting is typical of the open waters of